felle-dev/fends-app/README.md

 - Minimum SDK: API 24 (Android 7.0)
 - Target SDK: API 34

-## Status
-This project is currently in development.
-It is not yet ready for use.

 ## Contributing
 Feel free to open issues or submit pull requests.
 All contributions are welcome!